 The Difference Between CD Duplication and CD Replication

-Although the terms ‘CD Duplication’ and ‘CD Replication’ appear the same, they are are in fact two distinctly different processes that are used to make multiple copies of discs.
+Although the terms ‘CD Duplication’ and ‘CD Replication’ appear the same they are are in fact two distinctly different processes that are used to make multiple copies of CDs.

 CD replication requires a longer set-up time than duplication.
-This is due to the fact that a flawless glass master or “stamper” disc needs to be created first.
-The master disc contains all of the content, which is then replicated or “stamped” onto all subsequent discs.
+The process begins with the creation of a flawless glass master or “stamper” disc.
+This disc contains all of the audio or data master files.
+This content is replicated or “stamped” onto all subsequent discs.
 In the replication process the discs are made by injection moulding a plastic called polycarbonate.
-This plastic is then metallised, (which gives the replicated CDs their reflective surface).
+This plastic is then metallised, (giving the replicated CDs their reflective surface).
 The whole disc is then encased in a transparent lacquer to protect the content.
-Replication is preferred for longer runs; typically 500 or more CDs.
+Replication is preferred for longer disc runs; typically 500 or more CDs.

 We Provide Both Duplication and Replication Services

 Although duplication and replication methods differ, the quality of the finished CDs are to all intents and purposes, the same.
-Both processes have their own advantages with each one being better suited to certain applications.
+Both processes have their own advantages.
 We provide both replication and duplication services and choosing the appropriate method largely comes down to your needs.
-Our team can advise you on which we feel will be the best option for your particular project.
+Our team can advise on which we feel will be the best option.
 Our duplication facility is capable of duplicating over 45,000 discs a day.

 Putting Quality First